Families of Association Schemes on Triples from Two-Transitive Groups: Preliminaries

 \begin{defi} Let $A$, $B$, and $C$ be $\nu \times \nu \times \nu$ hypermatrices with complex entries indexed by $\Omega$.
 The ternary product $D=ABC$ is the $\nu \times \nu \times \nu$ hypermatrix given by \end{defi}

 This ternary operation is multilinear and generally not associative \cite{mesner_association_1990} (in the sense of Lister in \cite{lister1971ternary}).
 With this ternary operation, the vector space generated by the hypermatrices $\lr{A_i}_{i=0}^m$ of an AST $X=\lr{R_i}_{i=0}^m$ becomes a ternary algebra.
-In fact, the structure constants of this ternary algebra (with basis $\lr{A_i}_{i=0}^m$) are given by the intersection numbers $p_{ijk}^l$.
-This is given in the following theorem from \cite{mesner_association_1990}.
+The structure constants of this ternary algebra are the intersection numbers $p_{ijk}^l$, as stated in the following theorem.

 \begin{thm}[Theorem 1.4, \cite{mesner_association_1990}] Let $X=\lr{R_i}_{i=0}^m$ be an AST on a set $\Omega$ and $\lr{A_i}_{i=0}^m$ be the corresponding adjacency hypermatrices.
 Then for any $i,j,k\in \lr{0,\ldots,m}$, one has \end{thm}